Can AI Art be Copyrighted?

 On the other hand, opponents of granting copyright to AI-generated art argue that the absence of human creativity and intention diminishes the justification for copyright protection.
 While the AI system may produce original works, it does so based on patterns and data it has been trained on, rather than through genuine creative expression.
 Furthermore, there are concerns about the potential for AI-generated art to infringe upon the copyright of existing human-created works by producing similar or derivative pieces.

-See also how to smudge things in ai
+See also how to use bing ai on iphone

 In a landmark case in 2019, a U.S. federal court ruled that copyright protection does not extend to works produced by animals, concluding that copyright law is limited to human authors.
 This decision raised parallels with the debate surrounding AI-generated art, as it underscored the traditional understanding of copyright as being tied to human creativity.